Members’ Page

 fran_rhoden

-Membership Secretary: Fran Rholden.
+Membership Secretary: Fran Rhoden.

 Fran became our membership secretary in September 2021.
 She plays at the back of the viola section, where she enjoys sitting right in the middle of the orchestra.
 It’s the best spot for listening to the orchestra, feeling part of the music making at Djanogly.